 I work in IT, but writing has always been my secret love.
-My first fanfic was written for Forever Knight, though I've since branched out into other shows.
-I like to think that my writing has improved over the years :) Feedback helps me make improvements, and I thrive on constructive criticism, so please feel free to let me know whether you enjoyed or disliked my work and why.
+My first fanfic was written for Star Wars, and I wrote it when I was in high school, however it will never see the light of day on this site because it was bad.
+Really, really bad.
+The first fanfic I wrote that was a good enough level of bad to share publicly was for Forever Knight.
+Since then, I've branched out and improved my writing as I've grown up.
+Or, well, I like to think that my writing has improved over the years :) Feedback helps me make improvements, and I thrive on constructive criticism, so please feel free to let me know whether you enjoyed or disliked my work and why.

-My personal favorites of the stories I've written:
+My personal favorites of the completed stories I've written:

 Lightning Strikes Twice - My most gigantic writing project ever.
 This thing turned into a monster, and after over a year of working on it, I finished it.
 I cannot begin to describe how proud I am of this fic.